bxparks/AUniter/README.md

 [Arduino IDE](https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc)
 itself.

+The tool is designed to handle multiple programs (sketches) and multiple microcontroller boards easily.
+Using a single command, it can compile and execute a program across multiple target boards.
+Or it can compile and execute multiple programs on a single target board.
+It can even compile and execute multiple programs on multiple boards, all with a single command.
+This automation capability is fully utilized when running unit tests across multiple target boards.

 There are 3 components to the **AUniter** package:

 1. A command line tool (`tools/auniter.sh`) that can compile and upload Arduino